zionspike/ctf-writeup/Web/[Google CTF Qual 2017] - Joe - 90/kapi-note.md

 ![XSS](kapi-files/4.PNG)
 As we expected the site is vulnerable to XSS.
 Now it could be roughly plan an attack to steal admin cookie by sending XSS-link to admin but how it could be.

 After reviewing login function we found that the login function has weakness called **session fixation** which is the session will be same value whenever we login or not.
-So if we pass this link to admin and let he participate to the link we might be able to catch admin's cookie.
+So if we pass this link to admin and let him participate to the link we might be able to catch admin's cookie.

 The following is example of my login.
 ```